 Ebb and flow hydroponic systems are set up on timers or with siphons to drain the nutrient solution from the grow bed, exposing the plant’s roots to oxygen.
 When the water drains from the grow bed the plant’s root system is exposed to the air.

 Vertical hydroponic systems suspended plants in the air, giving them all the oxygen they need.
 The nutrient solution is then dropped in through the top of the rail or tube falling on the roots of all the plants on the way down.

-Kratky hydroponic systems are a passive system with the plant doing all the work.
+Kratky hydroponic systems are passive systems with the plant doing all the work.
 A reservoir is filled with a nutrient solution with the plant’s roots touching the top.
-As the plant takes in the nutrient solution, the level in the reservoir drops and the plant’s roots grow a little longer.
+As the plant takes in the nutrient solution, the level in the reservoir drops, and the plant’s roots grow a little longer.
 As this continues the “air gap” grows, providing the plant’s roots with the needed oxygen.

-Deep water culture is the only hydroponic system that an air pump is absolutely required.
-While not every hydroponic system needs an air pump, you can’t over oxygenate your hydroponic system.
+Deep water culture is the only hydroponic system that which an air pump is absolutely required.
+While not every hydroponic system needs an air pump, you can’t over-oxygenate your hydroponic system.